Reps: Singers Kacey Musgraves, Ruston Kelly file for divorce

-NEW YORK (AP) — Grammy-winning country singer Kacey Musgraves and her musician-husband, Ruston Kelly, have filed for divorce.
+NEW YORK (AP) — Grammy-winning singer Kacey Musgraves and her musician-husband, Ruston Kelly, have filed for divorce.

 Representatives for both singers confirmed the news Friday to The Associated Press.
 In a joint statement, Musgraves and Kelly said “we’ve made this painful decision together.”